aditideveloper828/SportsTournament/README.md

 # SportsTournament
 Game: Quadball
-<b> Authors: Aditi Sharma, Imogen Keeling
+<br> Authors: Aditi Sharma, Imogen Keeling

 <b>To Import the Source Code to Eclipse:</b>
 1. Create a new empty Java Project in your Eclipse workspace.
 To do this, you need to select File > New > Java Project.